bruvellu/terebratalia-wnts/2-text/wnt.md

 In these samples, most of the reads mapped to the 3’ region of the transcript while the region containing the Wnt coding sequence had a low mapping rate.
 This pattern might be due to an isoform lacking the Wnt domain or due to a coexpressed gene present in the same locus but in the opposite strand, which might have been assembled in the same contig since the reads are unstranded.
 The fact that both *wnt4* and *wntA* transcripts exhibit a long open reading frame in the antisense direction, and that the transcripts fully map to a single scaffold in a draft genome assembly of *T. transversa*, points to the latter hypothesis suggesting that the high expression values in early stages is due to the expression of the contiguous antisense gene, and not *wnt4* or *wntA*.
+To visualize the read coverage, we first mapped the reads using Salmon v1.10.1 [@Patro2017-aw] and created the coverage plots per gene using the ggcoverage package [@Song2023-ma].
-The transcript abundance files and RNA-Seq pipeline are available in the repository [@Vellutini2023-oi].
+All the transcript abundance files, coverage files, and RNA-Seq pipeline are available in the paper’s repository [@Vellutini2023-oi].

 ## Gene orthology